SuperChargedCoder/POJO/README.md

 # POJO
-Plain Old Java Object used as request and response builder
+Plain Old Java Object used as a request and response body builder